Praveenraj3537/ML_Projects/README.md

 # ML_Projects
-Hard Coded machine learning projects
+These are hard coded machine learning projects by me(Obiviously using library functions)